Our History & Chair

 2018 - 2020: The City of Tshwane, South Africa

-The City of Tshwane, South Africa, was announced as the new chair in September 2018.
+The City of Tshwane, South Africa, was the chair from September 2018 until December 2020.

 2015 - 2018: Seoul Metropolitan Government, Republic of Korea